Best 12AX7 Review

 Like all Gold Lion Tubes, Gold Lion ECC83 is built with meticulous quality, which makes it ideal as the premium upgrade for any audio 12AX7 application.

-The standard pin version is a good value, but we think the Genalex Gold Lion ECC83/B749 gold pin is better of the two.
+The standard pin version is a good value, but we think the Genalex Gold Lion ECC83/B749 gold pin is the better of the two.

 Mullard 12AX7 is an excellent choice for upgrading the factory-installed 12AX7 and has become the go-to standard for audio applications.